-- Both visual signal and auditory signal are required for the alarm. - If an auditory signal can be silenced by the operator, the silencing shall not prevent the auditory signal from being activated by a new alarm condition. - Alarm system should be tested periodically as recommended by equipment manufacturer. - Master alarm should be located in an area where 24 hours attendance is provided.
+- Both visual and audible alarm are required . - If an audible alarm can be silenced by the operator, the silencing shall not prevent the audible alarm from being activated by a new alarm condition. - Alarm system shall be tested periodically as recommended by equipment manufacturer. - Master alarm shall be located in an area where 24 hours attendance is provided.